 Becoming a CPA requires a big time investment and careful planning.
-CPA candidates must meet specific education requirements, and also document any accounting work experience.
-You should understand what is tested on the CPA exam and how the test is administered through test centers.
-Use these tips to become a CPA.
+Furthermore, CPA candidates must meet specific education requirements and also document any accounting work experience.
+Hence, you should understand what is tested on the CPA exam and how the test is administered through test centers.
+Use these tips to earn a CPA license and kick-start a highly rewarding career!

 The American Institute of CPAs (AICPA) decides what is tested on the CPA exam and hires industry professionals and academics to write test questions.
-You’ll take the CPA exam at a test center, and the exam is graded by the AICPA.
+You’ll take the CPA exam at a test center and it will be graded by the AICPA.

 Now: Passing the exam is one of several requirements to obtain a license to practice public accounting, which means that you are a certified public accountant (CPA).
-You get your license by fulfilling the requirements of your State Board of Accountancy, and the website This Way to CPA explains the requirements for each state.
+You get your license by fulfilling the requirements of your State Board of Accountancy; the website NASBA.org explains the requirements for each state.

 CPA Exam Education & Experience Requirements

-Most states are moving toward a 150-hour masters degree in accounting requirement to become a CPA, and each state lists the number of accounting courses you must take and the types of courses.
+Most states are moving toward a 150-hour Master’s degree in accounting requirement to become a CPA.
+Each state lists the number of accounting courses you must take and the types of courses.

-Your college advisor can help you plan your course of study to meet the requirements.
-You may be able to earn a bachelor’s degree in another field of business, then take more accounting courses to earn the master’s degree.
+Your college advisor can help you plan your course of study to meet the credit hours and other requirements.
+In lieu of an accounting degree, you may be able to earn a bachelor’s degree in another field of business, then take more accounting courses to earn a master’s degree.

 In addition to your college degree, all states require CPAs to complete a certain number of continuing education hours each year.